 Technical Program Manager interviews at Google are really challenging.
 The questions are difficult, specific to Google, and cover a wide range of topics.

-The good news is that the right preparation can make a big difference to help you land the job.
+The good news is that the right preparation can make a big difference to help you land the job at Google (or Google Cloud).
 We have put together the ultimate guide to help you maximize your chances of success.

 - Process and timeline

 - Preparation tips

 What's the Google technical program manager interview process and timeline?
 It takes more than eight weeks and follows the steps below.
 Note that the process at Google Cloud Platform follows similar steps.

 - Resume screen

 - TPM phone screen: one or two interviews

 Let's look at each of these steps in more detail below: